PseudoDevs/IamGhost/FATAL8.md

-Last updated: 2024-04-02 15:35:34
+Last updated: 2024-04-02 15:36:38
-Random Quote: Who sows virtue reaps honor. - Leonardo da Vinci
+Random Quote: The friendship that can cease has never been real. - Jerome